sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 ## THE INTERMEDIARY MUST NEVER:

-### HOLD, STORE, CACHE, LOG, OR DERIVE PROVIDER KEY MATERIAL.
+### HOLD, STORE, CACHE, LOG, OR DERIVE PROVIDER KEY MATERIAL

 Not temporarily.